Benjamin Franklin Morris II

 Benjamin Franklin Morris II (June 19, 1876 - December 6, 1947) was an American coal miner, labor leader, activist, and mayor.
 From 1906 until 1913, Morris represented coal miners across the United States, and was the principal representative for miners in Paint Creek during the West Virginia coal wars.
 Morris was secretary of the United Mine Workers of America and on the UMWA's International Executive Board.
 During his time at UMWA he worked alongside labor rights activists Mother Jones, John Phillip White, John Mitchell, and Thomas Lewis.
-Morris was appointed in 1911 by West Virginia Governor William E. Glasscock to be a delegate to the American Mining Congress; served as a delegate to the West Virginia Democratic State Convention in 1932–33; and, served 22 years as mayor of the town of Marmet, West Virginia.
+Morris was appointed in 1911 by West Virginia Governor William E. Glasscock to be a delegate to the American Mining Congress; served as a delegate to the West Virginia Democratic State Convention in 1932–33; and served 22 years as mayor of the town of Marmet, West Virginia.

 Early life

-Ben was born to Benjamin Franklin Morris and Julia Alice Arthur in 1876, and was a coal miner at the age of 12 at Peerless Coal Mine in Paint Creek, West Virginia.
-Ben's father was a coal miner and grew up in the mining camps, and is the great-grandson of Leonard Morris.
-At the age of 23 he married Ella America Price and had 11 children.
+Morris was born to Benjamin Franklin Morris and Julia Alice Arthur in 1876, and was a coal miner at the age of 12 at Peerless Coal Mine in Paint Creek, West Virginia.
+The elder Morris was a coal miner and grew up in the mining camps, and was the great-grandson of Leonard Morris.
+At the age of 23 Benjamin Morris II married Ella America Price, and they had 11 children.
 In 1926, Ella died during pregnancy.
-His father in law, Wade Price, died in 1908 as a result of a mining accident at Standard Mine, in Paint Creek.
+Her father, Wade Price, died in 1908 as a result of a mining accident at Standard Mine, in Paint Creek.